-As I’ve brought out in other posts under the Women category, Jehovah’s Witnesses believe in a patriarchal arrangement in their religion and the family, meaning ruled by men.
-Women are to be submissive to men, and husbands are often given special considerations and privileges because they are the “head” of the family and the wife (see this post and this post).
-In the congregation, only men can be elders and women cannot teach, pray, or handle any type of responsibility, even minor tasks like distributing and sorting literature and taking attendance.
+As brought out in other posts under the Women category, Jehovah’s Witnesses believe in a patriarchal arrangement in their religion and the family, meaning ruled by men.
+Women are to be submissive to men, and husbands are often given special considerations and privileges because they are the “head” of the family and the wife.
+In the congregation, only men can be elders, and women cannot teach, pray, or handle any type of responsibility, even minor tasks like distributing and sorting literature and taking attendance.

 JWs mention many reasons for this, which the bible actually supports to a certain extent.
-The bible says that men are to be the head of women and wives are to be submissive, and that women are not allowed to speak in the congregation. (“If they want to learn something, let them ask their husbands at home, for it is disgraceful for a woman to speak in the congregation.” – 1 Corinthians 14:35) This would be all well and good, if the bible didn’t go on to explain why women need to be all submissive and such.
+The bible says that men are to be the head of women, that wives are to be submissive, and that women are not allowed to speak in the congregation. (“If they want to learn something, let them ask their husbands at home, for it is disgraceful for a woman to speak in the congregation.”
+1 Corinthians 14:35) This would be all well and good, if the bible didn’t go on to explain why women need to be submissive.

 Nature and Long Hair

 While this rule about a woman with a head covering may seem odd enough, note what these scriptures say as to why a woman needs her head covered, in verses 13-15:

 “Judge for yourselves: Is it ﬁtting for a woman to pray to God with her head uncovered?
 Does not nature itself teach you that long hair is a dishonor to a man, but if a woman has long hair, it is a glory to her?
 For her hair is given to her instead of a covering.”

 Jehovah’s Witnesses have commented on this point about nature and long hair (bold added for emphasis):